 - Physical and electronic structure of complex oxides - surfaces and interfaces: e.g. perovskites (LaAlO3, LaNiO3, SrTiO3, LaMnO3)

 - Electronic structure of oxide semiconductors and in particular, transparent conducting oxides (TCO's - CdO, ZnO, SnO2, Ga2O3 and In2O3)

 - Surface and interface electronic structure of III-nitride semiconductor materials (e.g. InN, InGaN & InAlN)

-- Epitaxial growth and characterisation of silicon carbide (SiC)
+- Epitaxial growth and characterisation of β-Ga2O3 for power electronic device applications

 - In-situ studies using variable temperature STM-AFM and HR-XPS of epitaxial growth of binary and complex oxides grown by molecular beam epitaxy (MBE) and pulsed laser deposition (PLD)

-PhD Projects Available in Melbourne from late 2017 include:
+PhD Projects Available in Melbourne from early 2018 include:

 "Electronic structure of transparent conducting oxides" using photoemission spectroscopy at RMIT and at the Australian synchrotron, on samples grown both at RMIT and at collborating laboratories from around the world.

 "Growth and characterisation of perovskite based complex oxides" the aim of the project will be to investigate the surface and interface properties of novel oxide materials and artificial oxide heterostructures using in-situ X-ray photoelectron spectroscopy (XPS), scanning tunnelling microscopy (STM) and atomic force microscopy (AFM).

 Two papers have been published in Nature Scientific Reports: